 A winning side in the civil proceedings may get the legal fees reimbursed

-Did you know that after winning the trial in Latvian courts you shall be entitled to recover the legal fees from the losing side, and this rule doesn’t work in cases, where you were represented and legal services were provided to you by a person who has not been an attorney*?
+Did you know that after winning the trial in Latvian courts you shall be entitled to recover the legal fees from the losing side.
+This rule does only apply in cases where you are represented or legally advised by an attorney*.

 If you have ever been in litigation, you know that justice here is not cheap.
 People involved in lawsuits in Latvia know that litigation demands financial resources to pay court fees (i.e., state fees for submission of statement of a claim, offices fees, amounts payable to witnesses and experts, costs relating to securing a claim and execution of a court judgment, etc.) and costs relating to conduct of a case (i.e., costs for obtaining evidence, legal fees – drafting of documents related to a court case, advice and representation of a client in hearings, etc.).
 However, you have to remember that you can recover legal fees within proceedings, along with other reimbursable expenses.